sisoe24/vimdcc/README.md

 ### Registers

 Registers are somewhat similar to the Vim implementation.
 The key difference is that the plugin only supports the `named` register and the clipboard register.
-All of the registers are persistent, so you can close the DCC application and the registers will still be there when you open it again.
+All of the registers are persistent, so you can close the application and the registers will still be there when you open it again.

 #### Named Registers